Skylake-dev/Notes/Computer Security/Computer Security.md

 - push, decreases ESP and places the value passed at the top of the stack (example `push EAX`, `push 0h`)
 - pop, copy to the specified register the value at the top of the stack and increases ESP (example `pop EBP`)

-The important thing to remember is that the stach grows from high addresses to low addresses so increasing ESP actually means reducing the stack and viceversa.
-Variables on the stack are instead allocated from low to high address (e.g. a 64 char string will start at a low address and end in a high address)
+The important thing to remember is that the stack grows from high addresses to low addresses so increasing ESP actually means reducing the stack and vice versa.
+Variables on the stack are instead allocated from low to high address (e.g. a 64 char string will start at a low address and end in a high address).

 ### Functions
 At assembly level they are managed using two instructions: